TOMORI00/NJUSE-Citigroup/docs/公募基金理财复现与组合顾问系统（EPC）需求说明文档 EN.md

 #### 2.1.1 Background and opportunities

 Public funds, a relatively new form of investment, have gained greater attention in today's financial markets.
-For banks, staff need to show customers the investment history of funds and sell them products; while for individual customers, they need a system that provides fund portfolio recommendations
+For banks, staff need to show customers the investment history of funds and sell them products;  for individual customers, they need a system that provides fund portfolio recommendations; while for bank branch staff, they need to analyse the details of the fund portfolio.

 We noticed this and expected to assist both of these clients by developing a public fund analysis and recommendation system to achieve higher product sales and investment returns.